nozimmjon/jan_2023/README.md

 ## Jan 2023

-This project intended to automate the preprocess, cleaning and analyzing survey data to determine sentiment of consumers in Uzbekistan.
+This project intended to automate the preprocess, cleaning, and analyzing survey data to determine the sentiment of consumers in Uzbekistan.